lv10/bestbuyapi/README.rst

 the API's are done similar to what you put in the browser with the convenience of having python prepare for you the query, url, and interpret the response.

+NOTICE: This is a python library in the making.
+New features and bug fixes will be included.
+Feel free to add change anything you consider could be better or could extend the functionality of the library.

 Features
 --------